harbour/core/README.md

 Platform specific prerequisites:

-1. You'll need to have the developer tools installed.
+1. You will need to have the developer tools installed.
-2. Then you'll need to install gmake and optionally bison.
+2. Then you will need to install gmake and optionally bison.
    If you installed the ports collection, then all you need to do to install bison and gmake is to run the following commands, which may require that you run su root first to